-OTHER OFFICE HOURS BY ADVANCE APPOINTMENT ONLY: Tuesdays and Thursdays 2 p.m. to 4 p.m.
+OFFICE HOURS BY ADVANCE APPOINTMENT ONLY: Tuesdays and Thursdays 2 p.m. to 5 p.m. and Wednesdays 2:30 to 5 p.m.
 I will not be in the office at 111 Morrow Library during these times unless appointments have been made in advance.